hunterkrech/HunterKrech.github.io/index.md

-## Welcome to Hunter Krech's ePortfolio
+## Hunter Krech's ePortfolio
-This ePortfolio is a compilation of a self-assessment, code review, artifacts of work, and narratives.
+Welcome, this ePortfolio is a compilation of a self-assessment, code review, artifacts of work, and narratives.

 ### Self-Assessment